 Synchronous motors load the power line with a leading power factor.
-This is often usefull in cancelling out the more commonly encountered lagging power factor caused by induction motors and other inductive loads.
+This is often useful in canceling out the more commonly encountered lagging power factor caused by induction motors and other inductive loads.

 This makes it possible to nearly cancel an arbitrary lagging power factor to unity by paralleling the lagging load with a synchronous motor.
 A synchronous condenser is operated in a borderline condition between a motor and a generator with no mechanical load to fulfill this function.

 The efficiency of long power transmission lines may be increased by placing synchronous condensers along the line to compensate lagging currents caused by line inductance.
 More real power may be transmitted through a fixed size line if the power factor is brought closer to unity by synchronous condensers absorbing reactive power.

-This supplements longer response times of quick acting voltage regulation and excitation of generating equipment.
+This supplements longer response times of quick-acting voltage regulation and excitation of generating equipment.
 The synchronous condenser aids voltage regulation by drawing leading current when the line voltage sags, which increases generator excitation thereby restoring line voltage.
-(Figure below) A capacitor bank does not have this ability.
+A capacitor bank does not have this ability.